 Some services we offer include teen therapy, family therapy, parenting therapy, individual therapy, relationship counseling, marriage therapy, and more.
 We work with an array of issues from grief, trauma, depression, anxiety, life transitions, school or work complications, women’s issues, men’s issues, LGBTQIA+ affirmative therapy, and other specialties.

-I am passionate about working with LGBTQIA+ youth and adults.
-With my experience working with high-risk populations and survivors of intimate partner domestic violence and trauma, I am highly experienced in providing competent and professional care.
-I understand what it is like to struggle in silence with past or ongoing trauma, as well as trying to navigate life with anxiety following you at every turn.
-I enjoy working with teens, young adults, parents, and couples who are both ready to begin working towards growth.
+I am passionate about working with human beings from all walks of life and backgrounds.
+I particularly enjoy working with youth and adults who identify as part of the LGBTQIA+ “galaxy.”
+Additionally, I have extensive experience working with high-risk populations and survivors of intimate partner domestic violence and trauma.
+I understand and empathize with what it is like to struggle in silence with past or ongoing trauma, as well as trying to navigate life with anxiety following you at every turn.
+I enjoy working with teens, young adults, parents, and couples who are ready to begin working towards growth.

 Talking to someone about vulnerable and uncomfortable topics can be off-putting – especially if you are reaching out for the first time.
 Getting started in therapy is 100% your decision, and I’m here to support you in getting to that place.
 I have a B.A in Psychology and am currently working towards my M.S in Clinical Psychology.
 With two years of experience working as an intake coordinator, as well as studying psychology, I have an established understanding of what it takes to reach out for help and assist others find the support they need.
 You may be struggling with depression, anxiety, grief, trauma, life transitions, relationships, and more.
 When we get on the phone together, you will have a space to feel understood, validated, and heard.